 For many of you, acknowledging and coming to grips with the reality of hearing loss was a tough pill to swallow.
-Nevertheless, you soldered on and visited a hearing specialist for a hearing aid fitting session, because you knew that’s what is best for your health.
+Nevertheless, you soldiered on and visited a hearing specialist for a hearing aid fitting session because you knew that’s what is best for your health.

 Your hearing aids keep whistling, and it will not stop no matter what you try.
 The whistling you’re hearing is more commonly known as feedback.
 It’s like what happens when a person holding a microphone gets too close to the sound system–the only difference is this time it’s directly in your ear.